 This summary highlights information contained elsewhere in this information statement and provides an overview of our company and the material aspects of our spin-off from Quanex Corporation.
 You should read this entire information statement carefully, especially the risk factors discussed beginning on page 11 and our consolidated historical and pro forma financial statements and notes to those statements appearing elsewhere in this information statement.
-Unless the context otherwise requires, references in this information statement to (i) "Quanex Building Products," "we," "our" and "us" refer to Quanex Building Products Corporation and its consolidated subsidiaries (other than us).
+Unless the context otherwise requires, references in this information statement to (i) "Quanex Building Products," "we," "our" and "us" refer to Quanex Building Products Corporation and its consolidated subsidiaries and (ii) "Quanex Corporation" refer to Quanex Corporation and its consolidated subsidiaries (other than us).